 Before that fun decluttering weekend arrives, be sure you have the proper cleaning supplies, new storage options, garbage bags and anything else you may need to do a good job decluttering your home.
 You may want to think about shelves or bookcases, closet organizers, shoe racks, crates, drawer organizers or other storage options that will help you organize.
 Part of decluttering is getting more organized.
 Don’t forget to stock up on surface cleaners and other cleaning products.
 There is no point in decluttering if you have no plan on cleaning up too.

 Also it may be a good idea to research where you can recycle old phones, electronics and batteries.
 Most of the time these items cannot be put in the trash.
 So, do a little bit of homework before your big cleaning weekend.

 So, the day has come to actually take action and do the work.
 Before you start cleaning, set the mood.
-Have you ever tried to clean when you mind is somewhere else?
+Have you ever tried to clean when your mind is somewhere else?
 Does anything ever get done?
 The best way to ensure you will get the work done is by setting the mood.
 Play your favorite uplifting and energetic music.
 Be determined to master your home.
 If you need more motivation, wear your army boots or whatever motivates you.
 Prepare physically and mentally for the task at hand.
 And then just get it done.
 Look at your well planned out map of action and get to work!

-Here are a couple tips to help you get through this:
+Here are a couple of tips to help you get through this: